Tart apple mousse is the first thing on my menu when I feel below 50%. This one is especially good, smooth and vary tasty. No sugar added.

-- Core apples and cut them in chunks.
+Core apples and cut them in chunks.
 Transfer onto the lined baking sheet.
-Set it in the hot oven for 30 minutes, stirring once half way through baking, till baked through (falling apart).
+Set it in the hot oven for 30 minutes, stirring once half way through baking, till falling apart.

 - the puree bursts with flavors and it all depends on the apples you use;

 - the first time I made it, I used some very tart apples (Renee variety) and some sweet ones, about fifty - fifty, all peeled (following the original recipe); the mousse was sweet;

 - this time, I blended only the Renee type, not peeled...since most of the taste is in the skin and just underneath it; the mousse is tart-sweet;

 - in both cases the flavors were very intense;

 - the baked apple puree is part of an apple cake recipe that is coming up next;

 - but it is so delicious, I make a lot of it and use some for the cake and some for an immediate enjoyment.